Be fruitful and multiply: Texts

+Interpretation

 In Orthodox Judaism, the mandate to "be fruitful and multiply" is interpreted as requiring every couple to have at least a son and a daughter.
 Other Jewish groups (such as Reform Judaism) and individual Jews have interpreted this mandate differently.
-For example, Richard Elliott Friedman considers that the mandate "be fruitful and multiply and fill the Earth" has "now been fulfilled."
+For example, Richard Elliott Friedman considers that the mandate "be fruitful and multiply and fill the Earth" has "now been fulfilled".
 The mandate is elaborated upon in numerous parts of the Talmud, for example in Kidushin.